EddieIvan01/iox/README.md

 For example, while running `lcx -listen 8888 9999` command, client must connect to `:8888` first, then `:9999`, in `iox`, there's no limit to the order in two ports.
 And while running `lcx -slave 1.1.1.1 8888 1.1.1.1 9999` command, `lcx` will connect two hosts serially, but it's more efficient to connect in concurrent, as `iox` does.

-And what's more, `iox` provides traffic encryption feature.
+What's more, `iox` provides traffic encryption feature.
 Actually, you can use `iox` as a simple ShadowSocks.

+And `iox` also provides UDP traffic forward.

 Of course, because `iox` is written in Go, the static-link-program is a little large, raw program is 2.2MB (800KB after UPX compression)